 This Beloved Burger Chain Is Making Drastic, Permanent Cuts to Their Menu

 Gourmet burger chain Red Robin has fallen on hard times, and questions about its future started swirling after the company reported a greater-than-expected sales loss for the first quarter ending on April 19.
-During the coronavirus pandemic, the company was forced to close all of its restaurants and rely on their takeout operations and delivery operations couldn't account for the full loss in sales.
+During the coronavirus pandemic, the company was forced to close all of its restaurants and rely on takeout and delivery operations, which couldn't account for the full loss in sales.

 In order to simplify operations and bounce back from coronavirus losses, fast casual chains are moving to simplified, reduced menus, and Red Robin recently announced that their removal of 55 menu items during the pandemic is going to be a permanent one (McDonald's is considering a similar move as franchises advocate to make the reduced menu permanent).